danstocker-legacy/nodes/README.md

 mapper.out.$.connect(logger.in.$);
 ```

-### Feeding data to a node

-Once a graph is set up like above, nodes are ready to accept input.
-Data may
-be fed into the graph explicitly, or, connecting up output-only nodes like
-`StdIn` on `Interval`.

-`InPort#send()` takes a second argument, `tag`, which identifies the origin
+`InPort#send()` takes a second argument, `tag`, which identifies an original
-of the input, and is used to synchronize individual impulses throughout the
+input, and is used to synchronize individual impulses throughout the
 entire graph.
+Tags are expected by node classes like `Tagger`, `SyncerBase`,
+`Syncer`, `SequencerBase`, and `Sequencer`.

-Tags usually take the value of a timestamp, or a unique
+Tags usually take the value of a timestamp, a unique identifier or a
-identifier of the piece of data being processed.
-Tags are heavily relied on
-in the case of `Tagger`, `SyncerBase`, `Syncer`, `SequencerBase`, and
-`Sequencer`.
+combination thereof.

 ```typescript
 // explicit: sends in "foo" with tag "1"